opentofu/tofu-ls/docs/TROUBLESHOOTING.md

 2. ![sublime-text-cmd-palette-settings](./images/sublime-text-cmd-palette-settings.png)
 3. ![sublime-text-settings](./images/sublime-text-settings.png)

-### Terraform CLI Execution Logs
+### OpenTofu CLI Execution Logs

-Given that the server may also execute Terraform itself, it may be useful to collect logs from all these executions too.
+Given that the server may also execute OpenTofu itself, it may be useful to collect logs from all these executions too.
 This is equivalent to setting [`TF_LOG_PATH` variable](https://www.terraform.io/internals/debugging).